Godknows Igali: Diplomatic records

 Igali began his career in the Nigerian foreign service in 1982 and was posted to Czechoslovakia where he remained till 1986.
 He resumed at the external affairs headquarters after his posting and joined the newly established trade and investment department in the ministry to drive the Structural Adjustment Programme introduced by then Head of State General Ibrahim Babangida in 1986 on the international front.
-He distinguished himself as an expert on economic diplomacy and served as secretary to about 10 Nigerian economic missions abroad between 1986–1991.
+He distinguished himself as an expert on economic diplomacy and served as secretary to about 10 Nigerian economic missions abroad between 1986 and 1991.
 He also served as secretary, committee on export to West Africa and as special assistant to honourable ministers of foreign affairs.
 He was appointed the Nigerian consul general to Cameroon (1999–2005).

 In Cameroon, he played a key role in the Bakassi Peninsular peace effort following border dispute between Nigeria and Cameroon and the subsequent International Court of Justice judgement of 2002. in 2004–2005, he successfully initiated, negotiated and along with United Nations High Commission for Refugees, (UNHCR) supervised the return of over 60,000 Nigerian Fulani refugees who had for years been displaced into Cameroon following inter-ethnic crisis in the Mambilla Plateau.
 One of his notable achievements is the regularisation of the immigration papers of Nigerians living in Cameroon.

 During his stint as the ambassador to the Scandinavian countries, Igali was concerned about the influx of Nigerian migrants from Italy to the region following a heavy crackdown by the Italian authorities and he campaigned for a rehabilitation programme.
 He was responsible for exchange of twelve (12) Economic Missions, with visible impact on foreign investment inflow into Nigeria.
 He also successfully hosted Nigeria's 500-man delegation to COP 15 Climate Change Summit in December, 2009.

 He also facilitated investment cooperations in the areas of alternative power generation, telecommunications and ICT.
 He facilitated an investment delegation. to the Nordic countries led by then Vice President, Goodluck Jonathan in May 2009.
-He also organised the Bayelsa State Government's Investment forum visit to Finland lead by Governor Timipre Sylva and in collaboration with two major Finnish investment organizations Finpro and Finnfund.
+He also organised the Bayelsa State Government's Investment forum visit to Finland led by Governor Timipre Sylva and in collaboration with two major Finnish investment organizations Finpro and Finnfund.